 Blockchain use cases

 Many cite international trade as one of a couple of industries with a solid argument for blockchain.
-Earlier this year, shipping giant Maersk partnered with IBM, launched a blockchain-enabled global supply chain management system called TradeLens.
+In early 2018, shipping giant Maersk partnered with IBM, launched a blockchain-enabled global supply chain management system called TradeLens.
 According to a company press release, the technology empowers diverse trading partners to establish “a single shared view of a transaction without compromising details, privacy or confidentiality.”

 In theory, this is a good fit for blockchain.
 There is a web of shipping companies, port authorities, and customs agencies that must coordinate throughout the shipping process.
 In practice, however, Maersk still owns the intellectual property and will likely see the greatest share of the profits.
 Unsurprisingly, this limits its adoption among Maersk’s competitors.

 Weighing the pros and cons of blockchain, supply chain management should be a good fit for the technology.
-The complexity of the system would benefit from an auditable, unchangeable record of shipments which all parties involved can access.
+Some other use cases also work well.
+Complex systems can benefit from an auditable, unchangeable record of shipments which all parties involved can access.
 Needless time and resources go into exchanging data between separate databases.
-Corruption and falsified data is also common.
+Falsified data is also common.
 Coordinating different company’s records with customs authorities in each port improves an already complex mire of data.
 Transparency and traceability also increase efficiency in the global supply chain.

 Supply chain companies store huge amounts of data and track this data in a space largely without trusted middlemen.
 Each port authority and customs authority operate on different databases.
 Shipping companies have to show a transfer of goods and prove it.
 When all parties see the same data and can verify shipment, receipt, and customs clearance, this cuts cost and streamlines the whole system.
 Admittedly, a more neutral platform will go a long way to increase adoption among competing companies.